RWPhillips/ObjectAid-Fixed/README.md

 5. Set the name to ObjectAid
 6. Next / Accept / Trust anything that comes up
 7. Restart Eclipse and ObjectAid should be fully functional now

+Feel free to leave feedback, ask questions, or share your experiences!